nicolas17/mapillary_apidoc/source/includes/_u.md

 > The above command redirects to the users profile picture

-Retrive a users profile image.
+Retrieve a users profile image.

 ### HTTP Request